 Note that these are not absolutes, and that we make editorial judgements on a case-by-case basis.
 If you have already published work with a mainstream press, it might be worth contacting us in advance of your submission so that we can give proper consideration to how your work would fit with our journal.

 No. We cannot consider anything that has been previously published or accepted for publication, anywhere, in any form.
 Work that has appeared online is considered to have been previously published and should not be submitted.
 We do not consider simultaneous submissions.

-No. We would love to pay contributors for work, but both we (Lighthouse) and Gatehouse Press run on a voluntary basis.
-All profits are ploughed back into publishing new work.
-We do offer a free copy, on request, of the journal in which they appear and will be offered the chance to buy further copies at a special reduced contributors’ rate.
+Sadly not.
+We would love to pay contributors for work, but both we (Lighthouse) and Gatehouse Press run on a voluntary basis.
+Our profits are ploughed back into publishing new work.
+Contributors will get a free copy of the journal in which they appear and will be offered the chance to buy further copies at a special reduced contributors’ rate.

-We do ask, however, that you refrain from multiple submissions, and that you limit your submissions to our journal to once per issue.
+We do ask that you refrain from multiple submissions, and that you limit your submissions to our journal to once per issue.
 We encourage quality in submissions over quantity, and we appreciate the time you take to ensure that your work is at its best before you submit it.

-We try to contact people to accept or reject their work within three months of receiving it, but please bear with us if it takes a little longer.
+We try to accept or reject their work within three months of receiving it, but please bear with us if it takes a little longer.

 We try to fit submissions to the issue closest to their submission date/window, however, we may hold submissions to later issues for reasons of space or ‘fit’ with each issue’s theme.
 If this happens we will contact you and ask your permission.

 Please submit files in one of the following formats only:

-Please email email@example.com with your work attached with either “Poetry Submission” or “Prose Submission” as the email subject as appropriate.
+Please email firstname.lastname@example.org with your work attached with either “Poetry Submission” or “Flash Submission” or “Prose Submission” as the email subject as appropriate.
 By submitting to Lighthouse you are confirming that you have read and understood the guidelines on this page.